Behavioral ecology: Parent–offspring conflict

-According to Robert Trivers's theory on relatedness, each offspring is related to itself by 1, but is only 0.5 related to their parents and siblings.
+According to Robert Trivers's theory on relatedness, each offspring is related to itself by 1, but is only 0.5 related to its parents and siblings.
 Genetically, offspring are predisposed to behave in their own self-interest while parents are predisposed to behave equally to all their offspring, including both current and future ones.
-Offspring selfishly try to take more than their fair shares of parental investment, while parents try to spread out their parental investment equally amongst their present young and future young.
+Offspring selfishly try to take more than their fair share of parental investment, while parents try to spread their parental investment equally amongst their present young and future young.

 There are many examples of parent–offspring conflict in nature.
 One manifestation of this is asynchronous hatching in birds.
 A behavioral ecology hypothesis is known as Lack's brood reduction hypothesis (named after David Lack).
 Lack's hypothesis posits an evolutionary and ecological explanation as to why birds lay a series of eggs with an asynchronous delay leading to nestlings of mixed age and weights.
 According to Lack, this brood behavior is an ecological insurance that allows the larger birds to survive in poor years and all birds to survive when food is plentiful.
 We also see sex-ratio conflict between the queen and her workers in social hymenoptera.
 Because of haplodiploidy, the workers (offspring) prefer a 3:1 female to male sex allocation while the queen prefers a 1:1 sex ratio.
 Both the queen and the workers try to bias the sex ratio in their favor.
-In some species, the workers gain control of the sex ratio, while in other species, like B. terrestris, the queen has a considerable amount of control over the colony sex ratio.
+In some species, the workers gain control of the sex ratio, while in other species, like B. terrestris, the queen has a considerable amount of control over the colony's sex ratio.
 Lastly, there has been recent evidence regarding genomic imprinting that is a result of parent–offspring conflict.
 Paternal genes in offspring demand more maternal resources than maternal genes in the same offspring and vice versa.
 This has been shown in imprinted genes like insulin-like growth factor-II.

 Parent–offspring conflict resolution

 Parents need an honest signal from their offspring that indicates their level of hunger or need, so that the parents can distribute resources accordingly.
 Offspring want more than their fair share of resources, so they exaggerate their signals to wheedle more parental investment.
 However, this conflict is countered by the cost of excessive begging.
 Not only does excessive begging attract predators, but it also retards chick growth if begging goes unrewarded.
 Thus, the cost of increased begging enforces offspring honesty.

-Another resolution for parent–offspring conflict is that parental provisioning and offspring demand have actually coevolved, so that there is no obvious underlying conflict.
+Another resolution to parent–offspring conflict is that parental provisioning and offspring demand have coevolved, so there is no obvious underlying conflict.
 Cross-fostering experiments in great tits (Parus major) have shown that offspring beg more when their biological mothers are more generous.
 Therefore, it seems that the willingness to invest in offspring is co-adapted to offspring demand.